WH-Zhou/WH-Zhou.github.io/_pages/about.md

 -----
 email: wenhan.zhou@oca.eu

-Or you can find me somewhere random in Nice town or the beach.
+Or you can find me somewhere random in Nice town or the beach!